VladimerKhasia/mlops_mini/README.md

 `PyTorch` `Generative AI` `gemma-1.1-2b-it` `Hugging Face` `fastapi` `pydantic` `DVC` `Weights & Biases` `pytest` `docker` `CI/CD github-actions` etc.

-### Brief Overview of the Application Integration Section:
+### Brief Overview of the Application Integration Section
 The smallest GEMMA model, gemma-1.1-2b-it, was fine-tuned for function calling as part of the overall MLOps workflow.
 It was then integrated into a FastAPI-based mini application to enable functional conversation.
 The image below illustrates how the developed API operates.

 ![list response](https://github.com/VladimerKhasia/mlops_mini/assets/56228503/1ab0ca94-86b5-42a0-b390-09d50316316e)